mavx/tech-writings/README.md

   This approach, inspired by Edward Tufte's data visualization techniques, employs color-graded diagrams to represent various quality metrics, facilitating better communication with stakeholders about software improvements, risks, and areas needing investment.
 It aims to make the state and progress of foundational software components more comprehensible, especially to non-technical audiences.
-Read the full details here.

 # Tools
 - [https://diceware.dmuth.org/](url)